Updated on April 26, 2023

 You can see more case studies and learn more about the Pinning Smarter method in my Pinterest scheduling course, Scheduling Shortcuts.Scheduling Shortcuts [Hacks for the New Pinterest Algorithm]

 There’s no doubt that the algorithm changes have thrown us Pinterest marketers for a loop this year.
-When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea in 2022.
+When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea.

 The number of repins doesn’t have to be zero, but you should always aim to have more “fresh” pins than repins.
 As long as the ratio favors fresh, you should be fine.